Setup Guide · RAY-L v0.6

 Install ComfyUI as a package

 Launch Stability Matrix.
-On first run it will ask where to store data — choose a location with enough disk space (at least 15 GB free).
+On first run it will ask where to store data — choose a location with enough disk space (at least 15 GB free, ideally 40 GB+).
 Then click Add Package → ComfyUI → Install.

 Start ComfyUI and verify it's running